-- When I wash my face is there a silk shine present?
+- When I wash my face, is there a silk shine present?

 - How often do I wipe my face to remove oils from my face?

-- When I wash my face does it feel itchy or tight?
+- When I wash my face, does it feel itchy or tight?

-- If I gently pull my skin does it bounce back instantly?
+- If I gently pull my skin, does it bounce back instantly?

 - How often do I get breakouts if any?

 Black men are stepping up to indulge in skincare products because their mentality is changing as they realize preserving one's youthfulness is just as beneficial as total body wellness.
 The popularity of the black man is forcing more companies to diversify their audience to gain profit from black consumers.
-However, marketing to black men should not imply that companies have the best interest of black men hold black men in their best interest yet nothing more than a consumer.
+However, marketing to black men should not imply that companies have the best interest of black men and hold black men in their best interest yet nothing more than a consumer.